 The Significance of Love in Reality Creation

-Analytical way of thinking or Analytical thinking is the intellectual ability to extract and process key information from data, verify the causes and develop workable solutions (provable solutions) for the problem identified, assessment of the effects (actual results), and implement solutions (actual solutions).
+Analytical way of thinking or analytical thinking is the intellectual ability to extract and process key information from data, verify the causes and develop workable solutions (provable solutions) for the problem identified, assessment of the effects (actual results).

 Inertial mass is the mass of a body as determined by the second law of motion from the acceleration of the body when it is subjected to a force that is not due to gravity.